naonori/ulptkit/README.md

-# ulptkit

-Unified Lagrangian Perturbation Theory Toolkit for cosmological power spectra.
+# Unified Lagrangian Perturbation Theory Toolkit (ulptkit)

-`ulptkit` provides a lightweight Python implementation of power spectrum calculations based on Unified Lagrangian Perturbation Theory (ULPT).
+**ulptkit** is a lightweight Python package for cosmological power spectrum calculations based on **Unified Lagrangian Perturbation Theory (ULPT)**.
-It is designed for research in large-scale structure and cosmology, with a simple interface and minimal required dependencies.
+It is designed for large-scale structure and cosmology research, offering a clean interface with minimal dependencies.

+The toolkit provides:
-This toolkit can compute the nonlinear matter power spectrum and provides consistent calculations of halo-halo auto and halo-matter cross power spectra within the ULPT framework.
+- Nonlinear matter power spectrum calculations within the ULPT framework.
+- Consistent evaluations of **galaxy–galaxy auto power spectra** and **galaxy–matter cross power spectra**.
+- Demonstration scripts comparing ULPT predictions with the corresponding **halo–halo auto** and **halo–matter cross** power spectra computed by the **Dark Emulator**.

 ---